types of italian cheese

 8. Asiago Fresco

-Asiago looks much like the Romanian Cas cheese, only that that’s made of different milk.
+Asiago looks much like the Romanian Cascaval cheese, only that that’s made of different milk.
 This is made of cow’s milk and it’s a type of cheese that’s not matured.
 This is why it’s called Asiago Fresco because it’s fresh and soft.
 With aging, Asiago becomes crumbly.

-While Asiago is originating from the Italian alpine area, the Asiago plateau belongs to the region of Veneto and Trentino- Alto Adige.
+While Asiago originates from the Italian alpine area, the Asiago plateau belongs to the region of Veneto and Trentino- Alto Adige.
 With that said, this cheese is more popular in the northern regions.
 This cheese type, the fresh one is great for Aperitives, wines, and salads as well.
-Asiago is also very popular in the region of Emilia Romagna, and that’s where I’m writing from.

 9. Scamorza Affumicata